Production Cost Report

 This report provides a techno-economic study of an early stage process for Epichlorohydrin production from acrolein in the United States.
 The process examined is a non-commercial route based on Dow Chemical patents.

-The cost analyses presented in the report ECH E41A target a 75 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 75 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Epichlorohydrin Production from Glycerol and Sodium Chloride